 Traditional Clue vs. Latin Clue

-- The game will be used for middle school Latin mid-term or final exam review.
+- The game is designed for middle school Latin mid-term or final exam review.
 Encountering the weapons, historic locations, and characters in a historic setting reinforces previous learning, while quiz bowl questions review Latin language and Roman history content.
 For another option, students could be asked to research and propose the list of weapons, historic locations, and characters (which would allow them to have more review).

 - The game requires problem-solving skills, situated in a historic setting

 - Traveling from one ancient location to another provides a great backdrop for reviewing Roman history.
 In addition, adding the quiz-bowl type questions (Latin language or Roman history) adds to this creative and fun review (a sort of productive play).

 - Working in a team provides peer coaching/scaffolding by distributing the performance requirement throughout the group.

 - Instructional Methods